siddharthk125/CS598-ICD9-BiLSTM/README.md

 This command will preprocess the data and save the MetaMap file to the corresponding directory.

-This command will evaluate the model on the test set and save the evaluation results to the `results.txt` file.
+This command will evaluate the model on the test set and save the evaluation results to the `document-id.mmi` file.

 ## Table of Results
 The study was conducted on 2 datasets -